We never needed the nuclear meltdown survival pack. Thankfully.

 Armenia’s approach more or less worked.
 Russia wound up helping Armenia (for a price, of course), and other countries also pitched in to head off a nuclear meltdown at Metsamor (so far, at least).
-So we didn’t need to use our nuclear meltdown kit (would it have worked?
-I asked an expert… see the bonus section below).
+So we didn’t need to use our nuclear meltdown kit.

 Do you have a financial meltdown survival kit?